 VIDEO: How to Use a Descending Device

-Be Prepared Before Fish Hit the Deck
+Be Prepared to Release Fish Before they Hit the Deck

-Know the Fish Signs of Barotrauma
+Know the Signs of Barotrauma in Fish

 The most commonly recognized symptom of barotrauma is the fish’s stomach protruding from its mouth.
 Many anglers think this is the swim bladder, but the fish’s swim bladder inflates internally and actually pushes the stomach out of the mouth.
 You never want to vent or pop the stomach coming out of the mouth.
 Other symptoms include eyes bulging, intestinal protrusion, a bloated stomach and even bubbling or distorted scales.
 Air can expand so much inside a fish that it forces its way through the skin and out under the scales causing them to bubble.